The Most Common Types Of Crane Accidents

 Cranes operating near a tall electrical tower with sparks flying from power line contact

 The results can be deadly when a crane comes into contact with power lines.
 These accidents often cause catastrophic injuries, fires, explosions, or even electrocution.
 They may also lead to property damage and power outages.
-Poor communication, bad weather, and lack of training often play a role.
+Poor communication, adverse weather conditions, and inadequate training can result in these incidents.

 Many incidents happen because crews fail to plan properly or misjudge distances.
-Strong winds, rain, or fog can make it harder to see overhead wires and increase the chances of an accident.
+Poor weather conditions like strong winds, rain, or fog can reduce visibility and create challenging conditions for crane operations.

 To reduce the risk of power line contact, crews should: